 Dogs enjoy freedom and exploring their environments, seeking new experiences which may prove beneficial to them.
 Their actively inquisitive nature makes it inevitable that they will wander from a property if they are not confined.
 Even when an owner considers that their dog is well trained to remain on a property this may break down when their dog is challenged with an appealing temptation.
 A dog’s safety and that of other animals and people can be put at risk if they roam.
 They could chase livestock, jump up at children or become involved in road traffic accidents.
 The primary objective of Containment Systems for cats is to reduce the risk of road traffic accidents.

-“A pet’s safety and that of other animals & wildlife can be put at risk if they roam”
+"A dog's safety and that of other animals and people can be put at risk if they roam"

-It is also not always practical or desirable to construct a physical barrier around a property that would reliably contain a dog
+It is not always practical to construct physical barriers around a property that will reliably contain a dog.

-Containment Systems use a distracting electrical stimulation to discourage a pet from moving beyond a predetermined perimeter.
-The pet wears a collar which has two contact points resting on the underside of the neck.
+Containment Systems use an unpleasant electrical stimulation to discourage a dog from moving beyond a predetermined perimeter.
+The dog wears an electronic receiver collar which is a small ‘box’ with a battery, attached to a collar.
+Two contact points on the back of the box, rest on the underside of the dog’s neck.